If you are a smart business person you will have a service contract or client agreement in place with all of the clients you work with.

 On the receiving end of a contract you have the power to question terms – if you are unsure, ASK!
 You can also request a contract with terms written in a way that is easier to understand if you feel the terms are a bunch of legal jargon or contradictory.

-Remember, you can always say no. Declining a contract amendment request is absolutely okay if you disagree.
+Remember, you can always say no. Declining contract amendment requests is absolutely okay if you disagree.
 It’s best for the business relationship to stop at this point than either party be unhappy with the terms of service they are operating under.

 If the contract provider is not open to discussion nor negotiation OR cannot answer your questions about the terms in questions, seek legal advice or decline moving forward with the project until you are happy with the agreement.